-USC Thornton students in composition, choral music, musicology and violin performance are recognized for distinction.
+USC Thornton’s 2022 outstanding graduates in composition, choral music, musicology and violin performance are recognized for distinction.

 Four USC Thornton students were chosen as the 2022 Outstanding Graduates for demonstrated excellence in performance and scholarship, outstanding service and leadership

 Performance – violin